-On October 22, 2020 (the "Effective Date"), the Company entered into a collaboration and license agreement with Ultragenyx Pharmaceutical Inc. to focus on the development and commercialization of new gene therapies for Duchenne Muscular Dystrophy.
-The Company granted Ultragenyx an exclusive worldwide license for any pharmaceutical product that expresses the Company's proprietary microdystrophin construct from AAV8 and variants thereof in clade E for the treatment of Duchenne Muscular Dystrophy and other diseases resulting from the lack of functional dystrophin (the "Licensed Products").
+On October 22, 2020 (the "Effective Date"), the Company entered into the Collaboration Agreement with Ultragenyx to focus on the development and commercialization of new gene therapies for Duchenne.
+The Company granted Ultragenyx an exclusive worldwide license for any pharmaceutical product that expresses the Company's proprietary microdystrophin construct from AAV8 and variants thereof in clade E for the treatment of Duchenne and other diseases resulting from the lack of functional dystrophin (the "Licensed Products").
 The Company retains exclusive rights to all other uses of its microdystrophin proteins, including under its existing SGT-001 program.

-The Company will conduct certain research and development activities with respect to the development of the Licensed Products.
-Ultragenyx will reimburse the Company for personnel and out-of-pocket costs that the Company incurs in conducting such development activities.
+The Company is conducting certain research and development activities with respect to the development of the Licensed Products.
+Ultragenyx is reimbursing the Company for personnel and out-of-pocket costs that the Company incurs in conducting such development activities.